 Proof It Right

+Is sourdough not holding its shape still?
 In order to make good bread in general, you need to know when it’s done proofing.

 It can be a little tricky to identify when sourdough has proofed since it takes so long, but it’s just down to practice to get it right.